wigy/knex-dump/README.md

 # Wigy's Knex Dump

-This is a tool to backup and restore a database.
+This is a tool to backup and restore small Knex-based databases.